 While the prospect of having new hires sign non-competition agreements would likely help alleviate a certain level of anxiety on the part of business owners, it’s important to understand that they must be drafted carefully and narrowly in order to be considered legally enforceable.

-At Kaufman & Forman, P.C., we have extensive experience in this very important area of employment law.
+At Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., we have extensive experience in this very important area of employment law.
 We assists clients here in Georgia and across the U.S. with the drafting, review and negotiation of non-competition agreements.
 Furthermore, in the event litigation proves necessary, we are able to build a strong and compelling case demonstrating why a non-competition agreement is both valid and enforceable.

 To learn more about our services in this area, please visit our website.